 It's easy, just add middleware or a snippet to your web server that forwards requests to service.prerender.cloud

-We've already written and tested integrations with Node.js, NGINX, and Golang and can quickly add more.
+We've already written and tested integrations with Node.js, nginx, Apache, and Golang and can quickly add more.
 Just email us: email@example.com

 ?text) TL;DR: it's for demoing the product.